 Echo is a problem when it interferes with our understanding of another person’s voice in a phone call, or when it confuses a person who is speaking because he hears himself on the line.
 If we think this through, we can quite easily deduce that the problem is “delay” – more accurately, the delay between the spoken word in the outbound stream and its reflection in the return stream.

-As the delay increased, however, it becomes increasingly annoying or distracting, making it quite difficult to carry on a conversation; for a normal user, that the return copy of their own voice effectively interrupts their sentence and their thinking process.
+Once a delay increases beyond 55 milliseconds it becomes increasingly annoying and distracting to users, making it quite difficult to carry on a conversation.
+For a normal user, the echo of their own voice effectively breaks down the call by interrupting their thought process.

 How does it work?